 New Commercial Construction Checklist-This checklist is a recommended download for anyone doing any working on Commercial buildings in Rock Falls.

 City Contact List-This is a simple contact list for departments that the City maintains.
 It is often helpful to have this handy for questions relating to City owned utilities or Code questions.

-these Covenants should be directed to the Building Department.
+Any questions regarding these Covenants should be directed to the Building

 ALL CONTRACTORS MUST HAVE CURRENT REGISTRATION/INSURANCE/BOND

 ALL RESIDENTS MUST BE MADE AWARE OF THE FOLLOWING: HOME REPAIR AND REMODELING ACT - PUBLIC ACT 91-0230